ITCowboys/Microsoft/Microsoft Defender Tenant Settings - XDR, Identities, Endpoints, Devices/Microsoft Defender (Tenant) Settings Baseline.md

 Please check our Website ([www.itcowboys.nl](http://www.itcowboys.nl)) and Github Repo to keep up to date with our contributions!

-Thanks for the ride together with the ITCowboys: Jordy Herber and Paul Erlings
+Thanks for the ride together with the ITCowboys: Jordy Herber and Unknown User